Dip.Couns MBACP, Accred AGSRDT

 My sessions are based in my own counselling room in Dogsthorpe, Peterborough, near to the city centre.
 There is free street parking outside and is also easily accessible by bus.

-I provide counselling for young people and adults, aged 13+ and I am one of very few male counsellors in the area.
+I provide counselling for people aged over 16 years old.
+I am one of very few male counsellors in the area.

 What is counselling?